DAISY and BEE Awards

 The BEE (Beyond Exceptional Everyday) Award Program recognizes members of our support staff who go above and beyond in their roles.
 Support staff include all employees who work with nurses and providers to improve the physical, emotional and spiritual health of our patients and their families.

 Because DAISIES can't survive without BEES, and BEES can't survive without DAISIES

 The recipient of each award is recognized with a special celebration on their unit or department which will include coworkers.
 Each honoree will also receive a gift bag of DAISY or BEE-themed goodies.

-So who is a DAISY nurse?
+So who is a DAISY or BEE nominee?

-Who can nominate a Daisy Nurse?
+Who can nominate a DAISY or a BEE?

-Nurses can be nominated by patients, families and colleagues.
+Nurses, support staff members, or a team of caregivers and staff can be nominated by patients, families and colleagues.

 Rachel Kern, RN

 Or, you may complete the form below to submit an electronic version.